What is the best area to stay in Seoul for tourists? When you look at the map you can easily get overwhelmed because of the city’s size.

 Seoul is a huge metropolis, thus it has many other neighborhoods less explored by tourists where you could find pretty hotels and even 5* options.

-Dongdaemun is a central area, that will place you close to many attractions and public transportation options.
-However, not many people look at this area as a place to stay in Seoul.
+Dongdaemun is a central area close to many attractions and public transportation options.
+However, not many people consider this area a place to stay in Seoul.

-JW Marriott Dongdaemun Square Seoul is a great 5* hotel option, offering good service, delicious food, and a great location.
-From your window, you can see one of the city’s gates, and you can enjoy an afternoon tea experience at their cafe.
+JW Marriott Dongdaemun Square Seoul is a great 5-star hotel option.
+It offers good service, delicious food, and a great location.
+From your window, you can see one of the city’s gates, and you can enjoy afternoon tea at their cafe.

-Insadong is relatively close by, and you will have Lines 1 and 4 within minutes of the hotel.
+Insadong is relatively close, and you will have Lines 1 and 4 within minutes of the hotel.

-Vista Walkerhill Seoul – formerly W Seoul is another luxury hotel worth considering when you want to spend a few days of relaxation in Seoul.
+Vista Walkerhill Seoul, formerly W Seoul, is another luxury hotel worth considering when you want to spend a few days relaxing in Seoul.

-The hotel also has an infinity pool on its rooftop, and one of the coolest SPAs in South Korea.
-Only hotel guests can access it, thus it is worth booking a night here only for this cool SPA.
+The hotel also has an infinity pool on its rooftop and one of the coolest SPAs in South Korea.
+Only hotel guests can access it, so it is worth booking a night here for this cool spa.

 What is the most convenient place to stay in Seoul?

-If you are visiting the city for the first time and want to be close to everything, the most convenient place to stay in Seoul would be either Myeongdong or Hongdae.
+For first-time travelers who want to be close to everything, the most convenient places to stay in Seoul are Myeongdong or Hongdae.

-Both neighborhoods are well connected to the airport, but also to the main tourist attractions in town.
+Both neighborhoods are well connected to the airport and the main tourist attractions in town.

-There are plenty of hotel options for all budgets and tons of things to do and see.
+There are plenty of hotel options for all budgets and many things to do and see.

 Another great option for when you plan to go on day trips outside of Seoul or are planning for a longer South Korea itinerary would be to choose a hotel close to Seoul Station.